ardanlabs/gotraining/topics/pointers/README.md

 ![figure1](GC_Algorithm.png?v=2)

+**Initial Stop The World (STW) Phase**

+Turn the Write Barrier on.
+The Write Barrier is a little function that inspects the write of pointers when the GC is running.
+Each goroutine must know this flag is set.
+This STW pause should be sub-millisecond.

-**Mark / Sweep**
+**Mark Phase**

+Find all the object that can be reclaimed.

-* All objects on the heap are turned WHITE and the write barrier is turned on.
+* All objects on the heap are turned WHITE and the Write Barrier is turned on.
 * Scan Stack phase is about finding all the root objects and placing them in the queue.
     * All these root objects are turned GREY.
 * Mark phase I is about popping a GREY object from the queue and scanning it.
+    * Turn the object BLACK.
-    * If this GREY object points to a WHITE object, the WHITE object is added to the queue and marked GREY.
+    * If this BLACK object points to a WHITE object, the WHITE object is turned GREY and added to the queue.
-    * The popped GREY object is then turned BLACK to show it has been scanned.
     * The GC and the application are running concurrently.
 * Mark phase II is about finding objects that were missed due to updates.
     * Rescan all the root objects again.
     * This scan should be quick but required for consistency.
+    * Looking for any GREY objects that exist because of the Write Barrier.
+    * Handle calling finalizers.

+**Sweep Phase**

-* Sweep phase reclaims memory.
+Sweep phase reclaims memory.

 * Left with either WHITE or BLACK objects.
 No more GREY objects.
 * WHITE objects are reclaimed while BLACK objects stay.

 **Write Barrier**

-The write barrier is in place to prevent a situation where a BLACK object (one that is processed) suddenly finds itself pointing to a WHITE object.
-This could happen if a goroutine changes (writes) a pointer inside a BLACK object to point to a WHITE object while both the program and the GC is running.
+The Write Barrier is in place to prevent a situation where a BLACK object (one that is processed) suddenly finds itself pointing to a WHITE object after GC is complete.
+This could happen if a goroutine changes (writes) a pointer inside a BLACK object to point to a WHITE object while both the program and the GC is running after that BLACK object has been processed.

-The write barrier is a little function that inspects the write of pointers when the GC is running.
-If it identifies such a write, the WHITE object is turned GREY and added to the queue.
+The Write Barrier is a little function that inspects the write of pointers when the GC is running.
+If it identifies such a write as described above, the WHITE object is turned GREY.

 **Pacing**